VNMP Tour Stop 7

 New Navy Monument Interpretive Marker

-(3-2011) Enlarge NPS Tour Guide: This battery consisted entirely of naval cannon and was manned by sailors of the U.S. Navy.
+(3-2011) Enlarge Battery Selfridge.
+NPS Tour Guide: This battery consisted entirely of naval cannon and was manned by sailors of the U.S. Navy.
 It is named in honor of Lt.
 Commander T.O.
 Selfridge, JR., one of the naval officers stationed here and the man in command of the ironclad Cairo when it was sunk in the Yazoo River on December 12, 1862.
 A plaque here tells of the navy's role in the siege of Vicksburg.
 Site Marker: U.S. Battery Selfridge.
 Lieutenant Commanders Thomas O. Selfridge, John G. Walker.
 A detail from Admiral Porter's fleet under Lieut.
 Commander Thos.
 O. Selfridge to June 25, and from that date under Lieut.
 Commander John G. Walker, served two eight inch Columbiads in this position Battery Selfridge from June 5 to end of siege, July 4, 1863

 Plaque near the Navy monument (Operations of Union Navy, March 29-July 4, 1863